-- Different tax issues arise depending on form of financing:
+- Nature of tax issues depend on form of financing:

 - Equity or debt?

 - How to deliver equity to financier?

-- Decisions depends on context
+- Decisions depend on context

 - Generally, best to start with a simple but easily adaptable structure

 Initial Corporate Structuring - Tax Considerations - "CCPC" status